Lord Frost reportedly resigns as Brexit minister

 On Friday, the UK government indicated the European Court of Justice could have a role in the Northern Ireland Protocol - a deal agreed between the UK and EU in 2019.

-It could mean the court ruling on issues of EU law, but not having the final say in disputes over the protocol.
+That could mean the court ruling on issues of EU law, but not having the final say in disputes over the protocol.

-While the role of the European Court of Justice (ECJ) has not yet featured in current negotiations with the EU, the UK is keen to engage on the issue.

-But European Commission Vice-President Maroš Šefčovič said the EU was not ready to discuss the role of the ECJ.
+Indicating his frustration in a statement on Friday, Lord Frost said there had been some progress over solutions to outstanding issues "but not as much, and not as quickly as we had hoped".

-Meanwhile, the EU has said medicines will continue to be available in Northern Ireland at the same time as in the rest of the UK.
+In what Lord Frost described as the "main area of progress", the EU has said medicines will continue to be available in Northern Ireland at the same time as in the rest of the UK.

-The Northern Ireland Protocol means it is still inside the EU's pharmaceutical regulatory system.

-However, it gets most of its medicines from Great Britain, which is not.

-Under new proposals medicines entering NI from GB will not need additional labelling or testing.
+But he added: "Overall, with the potential exception of medicines, I do not believe that the negotiations are yet close to delivering outcomes which can genuinely solve the problems presented by the Protocol."

+He concluded by saying it was disappointing that a comprehensive or worthwhile agreement with the EU had not yet been reached and that a "solution needs to be found urgently early next year".

+Backbench Tory MP Andrew Bridgen said Mr Johnson was "running out of time and out of friends to deliver on the promises and discipline of a true Conservative government".

+"Lord Frost has made it clear, 100 Conservative backbenchers have made it clear, but most importantly so did the people of North Shropshire," he wrote on Twitter.

-Labour's deputy leader Angela Rayner said the news suggested the government was "in total chaos right when the country faces an uncertain few weeks".
+Labour's deputy leader Angela Rayner said the resignation suggested the government was "in total chaos right when the country faces an uncertain few weeks".

-Layla Moran, the Lib Dem foreign affairs spokesperson, said: "Even the prime minister's once-loyal supporters are now abandoning him, just as lifelong Conservative voters are switching in their droves to the Liberal Democrats."